images2symbols/images2symbols.github.io/_pages/attend.md

 <br>

 <div>
-<p><h5><b>At the conference in Toronto</b></h5></p>
+<p><h5><b>At CogSci (In Person)</b></h5></p>
 </div>

 <div>
-<p>Second, we will host an in-person poster session and facilitate group discussion of
-issues raised during the thematic seminars on site at the conference in July.
-These activities are inherently active and interactive, and will thus empower in-person attendees to capitalize on this time to interact informally with other researchers (rather than attend a long series of back-to-back talks).
-We plan to dedicate the funds allocated to this workshop to support early career researchers by awarding two student travel grants and one ‘Best Poster Award.‘ Taken together, we believe our strategy will lay a strong foundation for further interaction among attendees beyond CogSci2022, and even inspire new multi-disciplinary collaborations.</p>

-<p> Stay tuned for more details about our in-person event!
-A full itinerary will be made available shortly...</p>
+<p> At CogSci, we will host a hybrid panel discussion and in-person poster session to facilitate informal interactions with other researchers.
+Please consider submitting to present in our poster session!
+There will be two Early Career Researcher Travel Awards and one Best Poster Award. </p>

+<p> The full schedule of in-person events is coming soon...</p>
 </div>